If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an

 An all-weather stroller is a stroller that can handle the added levels of difficulty that come with keeping kids comfortable and safe, regardless of the weather.
-Most baby stores sell stroller blankets and wind guards to help keep little ones warm, but a stroller that can handle snow, ice, sun and wind is paramount for safety.
-We recommended jogging strollers because of their oversized wheels and advanced suspension systems and superior traction.
-This makes them better suited for handling slush, snow, ice, wind and brutal heat.
+Most baby stores sell stroller blankets and wind guards to help keep little ones warm, but a stroller that can handle cold and warm weather alike is paramount for safety.
+Jogging strollers can be great too, because of their oversized wheels and advanced suspension systems and superior traction.